 8. Ah, popcorn!
 We used to eat this while camping as young kids and I’m happy to say I’ve found this good recipe for the campfire.

 9. Apple cobbler is great… heck, any dessert made with apples is fine and dandy!
-This camping food has the added benefit of being a one-pot meal.
+This dessert has the added benefit of being a one-pot meal.

 10. Verging on decadent, this garlic butter pull apart bread acts as a great side to almost any recipe on this list.
 It’s also a great snack in and of itself.